 Contact the retailer

 Other than the manufacturer, the retailers will also have warranty information of the appliances they are selling.
 Contacting them is especially important when you can’t find the receipt of the user manual.
-They will advise you if your appliance is still under the warranty period so that you don’t spend your money on appliance repairs.
+They will advise you if your appliance is still under the warranty period so that you don’t spend your money on appliance repair.

 Credit card consumer protection package